jeantm/FADTTS/README.md

 This tool can be divided in two main parts, each one working independently.

 ### Matlab script generation

+**Matlab R2013b or later version is required to run the .m script.**

 The .m script, as well as its inputs, is automatically generated based on the information provided (diffusion profiles, subjects, qc threshold, nbr of permutations, p-value threshold, ...).

 * Inputs